kulotsystems/aclc-iriga-web-appdev2-2022/README.md

 ```

 ### Contributing
+Using **GitHub Desktop**, create and checkout to your own branch and perform the following:

 Create your personal `php` file inside the `public/members/data` folder.
         <br>
         Then, fill it up with your basic personal information as shown below: